gimoAI/gimoAI/README.md

 <h1 align="center">Hi 👋, I'm Gijs</h1>
 <h3 align="center">A medical & artificial intelligence student from the Netherlands.</h3>

-- 🔭 I’m currently working on the [ASReview project](https://github.com/asreview)
+🔭 I’m currently working on the [ASReview project](https://github.com/asreview)

-- 📝 I have experience with NLP in the medical domain, such as [MedCAT](https://github.com/CogStack/MedCAT)
+📝 I specialize in NLP in the medical domain

-- 📫 How to reach me **gijsmourits1998@hotmail.com**
+📫 How to reach me: **gijsmourits1998@hotmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">